pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

    storage until this large change is done.
 Otherwise, the inventory will be corrupted by a race condition, and versions will be unable to be properly
    calculated:
    1. Preservation starts.
-Pages start to persist into a bag.
+Pages start to persist into a directory.
    2. Page gets modified out of band (label changed or page switched)
    3. Page's changes get sent to be preserved.
    4. Page gets preserved as a new version of the bag, updating the